1997 AFL Grand Final: Background

 Adelaide, who had brought in Malcolm Blight as coach and future coach Neil Craig as fitness advisor, had finished fourth with 13 wins and 9 losses.
 They had made the finals for only the second time in their club history, after losing in a preliminary final in 1993 to eventual premiers Essendon.
-Tony Modra was the club's leading goalkicker for the fifth straight season with a total of 84.
+Tony Modra was the club's leading goalkicker for the fifth-straight season, with a total of 84.

 The finals series was contested using the McIntyre final eight system.
 Adelaide won their qualifying final encounter against West Coast at Football Park by 33 points.
 They won their second final, also at Football Park, by 8 points against Geelong, in a game perhaps best remembered for a crucial mark not being paid to Geelong's Leigh Colbert during a critical period in the third quarter.
 The Crows then progressed to a preliminary final against the Western Bulldogs at the MCG, in which they trailed for most of the match.
 The Bulldogs' Tony Liberatore famously celebrated what he thought was a winning goal early in the last quarter, but it was a behind; Adelaide then scored the last four goals of the match to snatch victory by 2 points.
 However, in this game, Adelaide lost Modra in the first quarter to an ACL injury, meaning he would not be available for the grand final.

 St Kilda won their qualifying final against the eighth-placed Brisbane Lions by 46 points at Waverley Park before a crowd of over 50,000, sending them to a home preliminary final against seventh-placed North Melbourne at the MCG, which they won by 31 points in front of crowd of 87,531.
 The Saints went into the grand final as heavy favourites.

 St Kilda's Robert Harvey won the Brownlow Medal earlier in the week for having been deemed by the field umpires as being the best player in the AFL for the 1997 season, a feat he would repeat the following year.
 Western Bulldogs player Chris Grant polled the highest number of votes, but as he had been suspended for a one-match ban—in Round 7 against Hawthorn for striking—he was deemed ineligible for the award.

 Teams

-Both sides were missing key players from their teams.